Azure-Samples/streaming-at-scale/eventhubs-streamanalytics-eventhubs/README.md

 }
 ```

+## Duplicate event handling

+The solution does not perform event deduplication.
+In order to illustrate the effect of this, the event simulator is configured to randomly duplicate a small fraction of the messages (0.1% on average).
+Those duplicate events will be present in the destination Event Hub.

 ## Anomaly detection

 By default, the solution will set up a simple data movement job.
 Optionally, you can configure the job to perform anomaly detection: